cnb0/learning-finops/README.md

 - Understand the basics of how cloud computing works, know the key services on your cloud providers, including their common use cases
-- basic understanding of billing and pricing models.
+- Basic understanding of billing and pricing models.
 - Be able to describe the basic value proposition of running in cloud & understand the core concept of using a pay-as-you-go consumption model.
 - Have a base level of knowledge of at least one of the three main